MorenoLaQuatra/DL4SV/DL4SV_book/1_dl_intro.md

 Sketch of the training process of a neural network.
 Image from [medium](https://medium.com/data-science-365/overview-of-a-neural-networks-learning-process-61690a502fa)
 ```

+### Activation Functions and Gradients

+The choice of the activation function is very important because it affects the training process.
+In particular, the activation function must be **differentiable** because we need to compute the gradient of the loss function with respect to the weights of the neural network.

+Gradients of the loss function with respect to the weights are crucial for the backpropagation algorithm, which updates the weights in the direction that minimizes the loss.
+Therefore, the activation function must have the following properties:
+- **Differentiability**: the activation function must be differentiable for all values of its input.
+- **Continuous gradients**: the gradient of the activation function must be continuous for all values of its input.
+Continuous gradients facilitate stable weight updates during training.
+- **Non-zero gradients**: the gradient of the activation function must be non-zero for all values of its input.
+- **Smoothness**: the smoothness of the activation function allows consistent weight updates during training.

+One problem during the training process is the **vanishing gradient**.
+The vanishing gradient problem occurs when the gradient of the activation function is close to zero.
+In this case, the weights are not updated during the training process.
+Similarly, the **exploding gradient** problem occurs when the gradient of the activation function is very large.
+In this case, the weights are updated too much during the training process.
+The choice of the activation function could mitigate those problems.

 ### Optimization of a complex model

 In deep learning: